bfansports/CloudProcessingEngine/_posts/2015-05-05-use-the-stack.md

 It should start polling your output SQS queue for incoming messages.

+> The client poller is simplistic and makes no use of the coming messages from the stack.
+In a real world application, you would track the 'runId' you receive with the WORKFLOW_SCHEDULED message.
+This message is the first you will receive after starting a new job.
+Using the 'runId' you can associate all messages internaly in your application and make use of the information you receive.

 #### ClientCommander.php

 This program sends commands to the stack.
 It can start a new job.
 It is interactive and will ask you to submit a JSON payload to send to your workflow as input data.